The importance of the Information Asset Inventory for ISO 27001:2013

 In fact, in ISMS.online, using this same powerful linking will take you on a simple journey from information asset, to risk, to the controls needed in the treatment of the risk and then, dynamically from the control to updating the Statement of Applicability with the justification for its implementation.
 It really is that simple with ISMS.online.

-If you're serious about information security but want a pragmatic affordable approach to integrate with the rest of your ISMS then get ISMS.online.
+If you're serious about information security and want a pragmatic affordable software solution for your ISMS...

 Julia Heron is the ISMS Solutions Specialist for ISMS.online and is responsible for customer adoption and success.